hewen/mastiff-go/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache‑2.0.
 See [LICENSE](LICENSE) for details.

 ---